mnubo/mnubo-java-sdk/README.md

 mnuboObjectClient.create( object2Create );
 ```

-or using Json deserializable files:
+You can also create an object using a JSON file

 ```
-//get mnubo client using basic way.
+//get a mnubo client using the basic method.
 MnuboSDKClient mnuboClient = MnuboSDKFactory.getClient( HOST , CONSUMER_KEY , CONSUMER_SECRET );

-//get Object client interface
+//get an Object client interface
 ObjectsSDK mnuboObjectClient = mnuboClient.getObjectClient();

-//read Object from flat json file
+//read the Object from the JSON file
 String object2BePosted = ReadingFile( "myObjectFile.json" );

-//deserialise the json file
+//deserialise the JSON file
 SmartObject object2Create = SDKMapperUtils.readValue( object2BePosted , SmartObject.class );

 //create the object
 mnuboObjectClient.create( object2Create );
 ```

-Note that this case the flat Json file, "myObjectFile.json", look like:
+The JSON file "myObjectFile.json" is as follows:

 ```
 {
     "x_device_id" : "connect_alpha.6hv135nw00393.1234567",